mdpetters/enve160b/index.md

 Each group will turn in a report for each of the five labs that summarizes the experimental design and results.
 The grade assigned to each student will be based on a rubric that includes quality of the data and report and will be weighted based on individual contribution to the lab and report.

 **Presentations**
 Each student will be required to contribute to group presentations on results from two of the five labs.
-Present any two labs of your choice.
 One objective is to help students place their results into context by comparing and contrasting with those from other groups.

 **Participation**
 Attendance in lab sessions and discussion is mandatory.
 Lab sessions marked as as make-up/group work are available for meetings of the groups with the instructor to discuss expectations and hypotheses for upcoming labs and findings and analysis for completed labs.
 Participation in the meetings and in other discussions in lab contributes  20% of your course grade.
 The participation score will be computed based on recorded attendance, participation in discussion, and peer-evaluations of group work.